Secondary

 - work with information and with ideas in language by developing skills of evaluation, analysis, use and inference

-Cambridge IGCSE Combined Sciences gives learners the opportunity to study Biology, Chemistry and Physics, each covered in separate syllabus sections.
-It is a single award qualification, earning one grade.
-Learners gain an understanding of the basic principles of each subject through a mix of theoretical and practical studies, while also developing an understanding of the scientific skills essential for further study.
+Cambridge IGCSE Combined Sciences gives learners the opportunity to study Biology, Chemistry and Physics; each is covered in a separate syllabus.
+It is a single award qualification, where learners gain an understanding of the basic principles of each subject through a mix of theoretical and practical studies, while also developing an understanding of the scientific skills essential for further study.

-They learn how science is studied and practised, and become aware that the results of scientific research can have both good and bad effects on individuals, communities and the environment.
-As well as focusing on the individual sciences, the syllabus helps learners to understand the technological world in which they live, and take an informed interest in science and scientific developments.
+They learn how science is studied and practised and thus become aware that the results of scientific research can have both good and bad effects on individuals, communities and the environment.
+As well as focusing on the individual sciences, the syllabus helps learners to understand the technological world in which they live and take an informed interest in science and scientific developments.

 Biology